TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lesson.md

 4. ** Debrief**
 	* Make sure students are able to access elements from the list of lists.
 5. **Lesson (part 2)**
-	* Go over the first problem of the Do Now
+	* Go over the first problem of the Do Now.
 		* This should be a review of looping.
-If students are having trouble make sure to go over looping.
+If students are having trouble, take extra time to review looping syntax and procedures.
-	* Go over part 2.2 of the Do Now
+	* Go over the second problem of the Do Now.
 		* Ask students to write on the board what they did.
 Discuss how you would write this without the extra function.
 		* Go over how to write this program.
 How would the alter it to not print out the middle floor.
 How would they alter to not print out any apartment a's.
 6. **Lab (part 2)**